Electricity in Turkey: Market

 Energy Exchange Istanbul (EXIST), is the electricity market operator company responsible for the day-ahead and intra-day markets.
 EXIST was established in 2015 and operates under a license from the Energy Markets Regulatory Authority (EMRA).
 As of 2022 the wholesale price is the same across the country, but it has been suggested that price zones should be defined to reflect network congestion, for example in getting run-of-the river hydropower to consumers.
+The wholesale price is generally lowest in spring, due to moderate temperatures and abundant hydropower.
+However solar power, which peaks in summer, is increasing.

 Although the wholesale market is operated by EXIST; prices are controlled by EUAŞ, the state electricity generation company.
 Gas-fired power stations set the market price.
 The National Load and Dispatch Centre prepares forward estimates of demand for each hour, and these are used to guide scheduling of generation 24 hours in advance.

 The Turkish Electricity Transmission Company (TEİAŞ) is the physical operator of the balancing power market and the ancillary services market.
 Because price is determined at the margin the electricity price is very dependent on the natural gas price.
 The government has capped the wholesale electricity price at thrice the average of the previous 12 months, which is high enough for gas and imported coal plants to remain in operation even when their fuel costs are high.

 Because gas-fired power plants are often the price setters, wholesale electricity prices are strongly influenced by wholesale natural gas prices, which are themselves influenced by the USD exchange rate.
 Owning over 20% of capacity, the state Electricity Generation Company is a key player in the market along with private wholesalers (such as Enerjisa, Cengiz, Eren, Limak and Çelikler) and an over the counter market.
 In 2019 150 TWh, about half of the electricity generated, was traded on the day ahead spot market.
 Market pricing is not completely transparent, cost reflective and non-discriminatory.
 When the lira falls bilateral contracts are sometimes unable to compete with regulated tariffs: but when the exchange rate is stable industrial customers prefer bilateral contracts (almost no households are on those).
 In 2021 EXIST launched an electricity futures market.